kritisen/kritisen.github.io/_posts/2017-12-03-jupyterhub-git-terminal.md

 creating notebooks that embed code and results
 - [Azure](https://notebooks.azure.com/)
 - [Google](https://cloud.google.com/datalab/)
-- [Spark notebooks](https://zeppelin.apache.org/) (a data-scientist at amazon says this is the new thing there -- mainly because of the native spark connection)
+- [Spark notebooks](https://zeppelin.apache.org/) (a data-scientist at Amazon says this is the new hot thing there -- mainly because of the native spark connection)
 ...

-Speaking of competition in this space, there was recently some [interesting twitter chatter](https://twitter.com/jakevdp/status/923936168521097216) comparing different options on a thread started by Jake Van der Plas (our scidbpy 1.0 creator) .
+Speaking of competition in this space, there was recently some [interesting twitter chatter](https://twitter.com/jakevdp/status/923936168521097216) comparing different options on a thread started by our scidbpy 1.0 creator Jake Van der Plas .
 Azure is criticized.
 Many other players are mentioned.

-Interesting space to watch out for.
+Seems to be an interesting space to watch out for.